5 Home Lighting Mistakes that Homeowners & Real Estate Agents Should Know

-Bright, artificial lighting can make your home look stark and severe.
+Bright, artificial lighting can make a home look stark and severe.
 Ideally, aim for a more natural-looking light or one that can be dimmed for a softer look.
-Dimmers can help you achieve just the right amount of light, no matter what time of day it is, and can make your home feel more warm and inviting.
+Dimmers can help to achieve just the right amount of light, no matter what time of day it is, and can make a home feel warm and inviting.

 Lighting only one part of the room

-If you’re only relying on overhead lights, you’re not doing your home any justice.
-Lighting should be used to highlight your home’s best assets as much as it is used for practical purposes.
+If you’re only relying on overhead lights, you’re not doing the home justice.
+Lighting should be used to highlight the home’s best assets as much as it is used for practical purposes.
 Consider adding some uplights to brighten dark corners, add a few table lamps for isolated bursts of illumination, and even consider adding lights at floor level for nighttime use so you can see where you’re walking.

-A little of a good thing goes a long way, but if you add too many recessed lights, your ceiling and walls start to feel off-balance.
-Besides, changing recessed bulbs can be a pain, so limit yourself to a few carefully placed recessed lights for maximum impact.
+A little of a good thing goes a long way, but adding too many recessed lights, ceiling and walls start to feel off-balance.
+Besides, changing recessed bulbs can be a pain, so limit pot lights to a few carefully placed fixtures for maximum impact.

 Forgetting about wattage

-The higher the wattage, the brighter the bulb, but do you really need 100 watts in your dining room?
-Sometimes bright lights are great, like in the kitchen while you’re cooking, or in the living room during the day while you want to read or study.
-However, you really want a softer light in bedrooms or in the dining room while you’re eating, so unless you have a dimmer (they really are so useful), buy different watts for different purposes to make your home as comfortable as possible
+The higher the wattage, the brighter the bulb, but does the dining room really need 100-watt bulbs?
+Sometimes bright lights are great, like task lighting in the kitchen for cooking, or in the living room during the day.
+However, you really want softer light in bedrooms in keeping with the relaxing purpose of the room, and in the dining room to set the mood while enjoying food with family and friends (– think about the effect that candlelight has on a table setting!), so unless the room has a dimmer (they really are so useful), try bulbs with different wattages for different purposes, to make the home as comfortable and inviting as possible.

 Ignoring closets and storage spaces

-Visit Prep’N’Sell today for more great tips on improving your home before you put it up for sale.Back
+Visit Prep’N’Sell today for more great tips on improving your home before it goes to market, so you can maximize your return on what is likely your most valuable asset!Back